 Always be the same

-The scale doesn't go up, the arm doesn't grow, the chest doesn't increase and the fat percentage doesn't move.
+The scale doesn't go up, the arm doesn't grow, the chest doesn't increase and the fat percentage doesn't change.

 What is up?